A Family Torn Apart: Plot

 The film begins with an unknown person hiding an axe covered with blood in the woods.
 It then focuses on Brian Hannigan, a teenager who contacts the police after the death of his adoptive parents, a double homicide.
 The investigators immediately see Brian as a suspect, because he was in the house when the murders occurred, is thought to have been too calm considering the circumstances, while also claiming to have heard nothing during the night his parents were murdered.
 Chris Hannigan, Brian's 7-year-old adoptive brother, tells the police that he saw his other adoptive brother, 17-year-old Daniel, an aggressive patient at a mental hospital, walking away from the house only seconds after the tragedy.
 Although Daniel denies having been at the house around the time of the murder, he becomes the prime suspect.

 Tom Kelley is an attorney who believes in the sons' innocence and starts to collect information himself.
 Brian tells him that he was adopted at age six, shortly before Daniel was adopted as well.
 He reveals that although they seemed to be the perfect family, their parents were abusive towards Daniel because he was always getting into trouble.
+Joe frequently sent Daniel into the basement, and Joe physically beat Daniel on a regular basis.
+Maureen (who had no issue with her husband physically disciplining Daniel) sent Brian out in the backyard during the occurrence.
 When blood is found on Brian's shoes, the court orders him to be separated from his brothers.
 He is taken into the Kelley home, much to the fear of Tom's wife Liz.
 Brian admits that he was always too afraid to speak his mind and describes a conversation between his adoptive mother Maureen and her best friend Barbara, in which Maureen expressed her anger when things do not go the way she wants them to, referring to Daniel's behavior.